-Eat a clean diet - Eat a healthy diet to fuel your body and increase energy levels for your body and mind.
-Consuming foods that are rich in omega 3 fatty acids can reduce moodiness.
-Protein dense foods like lean meats, fish and poultry aid the release of dopamine and help you stay focused.
+Eat a healthy diet to fuel your body and increase your energy level.
+Consuming foods that are rich in omega 3 fatty acids reduce moodiness.
+Protein-dense foods like lean meats, fish, and poultry aid the release of dopamine and help you stay focused.
 Whole grains like quinoa and seeds level out your blood sugar and create a stable metabolism.
 If you’re a late-night snacker, try a hand of almonds or a glass of low-fat milk which provides protein and melatonin for a soothing night’s sleep.

 In order to function at a high level, you need to be fully rested.
 Sleep deprivation causes impulsiveness and inhibits your ability to make good decisions.
 Your judgment may become impaired causing you to doubt yourself.
 Poor sleeping habits can be responsible for memory problems.
 You may begin to misplace your keys, important documents or forget people’s names.
 Sleep deprivation causes a larger than normal appetite and can lead to mindless snacking.
 Irregular sleep patterns can cause you to become irritable and difficult to be around.

 Create the image of who you want to be.
 Let your personality be your guide.
 You may feel better and be more productive in professional attire and heels.
 Business attire might be too constricting for you and you may feel more hands-on in jeans and a t-shirt.
 Regardless of your style, it is important to be true to your instincts.
 Dress in a manner that makes you feel empowered and your attitude will follow suit.